Banner: Knocknarea at Sunset.

 Elevation of the passage and chamber by Michael O'Kelly, from his book on the excavations at Newgrange.

-The large stone flag now standing to the right of the entrance was originally used to seal the entrance when the interior was not in use.
-The dooestone was found lying with it's top resting on the Entrance stone, where it would have been levered up and down into position when the mound was being opened or closed.
+The large stone flag now standing to the right of the entrance was originally used to seal the doorway when the interior was not in use.
+The doorstone was found lying with it's top resting on the Entrance stone, where it would have been levered up and down into position when the mound was being opened or closed.

 The passage at Newgrange bt W. A. Green.